Doug Pinnick: Biography

 In the mid 1970s, Pinnick formed a band called Servant, with keyboardist Matt Spransy, that played progressive art rock along the lines of Yes and Emerson, Lake & Palmer.
 The band played in the midwest and put together a demo of original songs.
 There was another band called Servant who had scored a recording contract.
 Spransy joined the other band in the late seventies and recorded "I'm Gonna Live" for the 1981 album Rockin' Revival that he and Pinnick had written together.
 Pinnick was also part of Alpha as well as his own Doug Pinnick Band shortly after Spransy joined the other Servant.

 In 1979, Pinnick was invited to join a band that was forming in Springfield, Missouri with singer Greg X. Volz of Petra fame.
 He accepted the offer and re-located, only to have the band dissolve within a month of his arrival.
 He was soon offered a spot in guitarist Phil Keaggy's touring band, along with the drummer from the failed Volz project, Jerry Gaskill.
 Pinnick has a co-writing credit on the track "Just a Moment Away" from Keaggy's 1980 album Ph'lip Side.
 Pinnick toured with Keaggy for about a year before returning to Springfield and set about looking for a new musical project.

 Pinnick soon became involved with guitarist Ty Tabor after seeing him play a concert at Evangel College in Springfield.
 Jerry Gaskill was later included and the band The Edge was born.
 In 1983, the band changed their name to Sneak Preview and released an independent, self titled LP.
 The trio evolved into King's X several years (and a move to Houston, Texas) later.

-Since then, Pinnick has become one of the most respected voices in rock music by fans, critics, and peers alike.
-He is highly sought after by other artists for album guest appearances, as well as membership in several side bands and recording projects.
+Since then, Pinnick has remained active in rock music and has collaborated with other artists through guest appearances, side bands, and recording projects.